taniskjha/Mission-10X-Your-JS/README.md

 And when we return a function from another function, we actually returning the function bundled with it's lexical environment, and this bundle is called closure.

 We’re going to write a bit of code that will show the power of closures.
-And then we’ll understand what’s really going on under the hood.

 ```javascript
 // I'm gonna go ahead and create my good old ola function that returns another function